Guadalcanal campaign: Vilu War Museum and Guadalcanal American Memorial

 The Vilu War Museum is on Guadalcanal, about 25 km west of Honiara, the capital of the Solomon Islands.
 The remains of military equipment and of several aircraft can be seen in the open-air museum.
-Several memorials for the American, Australian, Fijian, New Zealand and Japanese soldiers who lost their lives are erected there.
+Several memorials for the American, Australian, Fijian, New Zealand and Japanese soldiers who died are erected there.

 To mark the 50th anniversary of the Red Beach landings, the Guadalcanal American Memorial was dedicated in Honiara on 7 August 1992.

 Remaining ordnance

-An unknown amount of unexploded bombs from the battle remain on the island, and residents of the island have been killed and severely injured by unexpected explosions from hidden explosives.
+An unknown amount of unexploded bombs from the battle remain on the island, and residents of the island have been killed or severely injured by unexpected explosions from hidden explosives.
 The threat to people's lives from unexploded bombs remain high.
 The Solomon Islands police force has disposed most of the discovered bombs; however, clearance work is expensive, and the island does not have sufficient resources to clear the remaining explosives.
 The Solomon Islands have urged both the U.S. and Japanese governments to clear the remaining bombs from the island.
 In 2012, 18 years after the U.S. ended its aid program in the South Pacific, the U.S. provided funds to assist efforts to find and remove unexploded bombs.
 Australia and Norway also established programs to help the Solomon Islands remove unexploded bombs.

 News reporting

 The Guadalcanal campaign was the subject of a large amount of high-quality reporting.
 News agencies sent some of their most talented writers, as it was the first major American offensive combat operation of the war.
-Richard Tregaskis who wrote for International News Service gained fame with the publication of his bestselling Guadalcanal Diary in 1943.
+Richard Tregaskis, who wrote for International News Service, gained fame with the publication of his bestselling Guadalcanal Diary in 1943.
 Hanson Baldwin, a Navy correspondent, filed stories for The New York Times and won a Pulitzer Prize for his coverage of the early days of World War II.
 Tom Yarbrough wrote for the Associated Press, Bob Miller for the United Press, John Hersey for Time and Life, Ira Wolfert for the North American Newspaper Alliance (his series of articles about the November 1942 Naval Battle of Guadalcanal won him a Pulitzer Prize), Sergeant James Hurlbut for the Marine Corps, and Mack Morriss for Yank magazine.
 Commander Vandegrift placed few restrictions on the reporters who were generally allowed to go wherever they wanted and write what they wanted.